garrandall/popular-music-data/tracks/bet-on-it-zac-efron.md

 It's no good at all
 To see yourself and not recognize your face
-Out on my own, it's such a scary place, ooh
+Out on my own, it's such a scary place, oh
 The answers are all inside of me
 All I gotta do is believe